How to Prevent Order Delays

-Occasionally problems can arise that make your order either problematic, or impossible to pleat.
-Below is a list of such issues that can delay your order or add ADDITIONAL COSTS.
+Occasionally problems can arise that make your order either problematic or impossible to pleat.
+Below is a list of such variables that can delay your order or add ADDITIONAL COSTS.
 We recommend checking your fabric before purchasing or sending it to us.
-You will be contacted prior to your order starting, to discuss potential issues, and the particulars of your order.
+You will be contacted before we begin work on your order to discuss any potential problems and the particulars of your order.

-1. Hemmed incorrectly – Sometimes hemming done before pleating is done poorly, and renders the fabric useless.
+- Hemmed incorrectly – Incorrectly hemmed fabric can create damages in the pleating or render your fabric useless.
 Read The Biggest Problem When Hemming Your Pleats for more information on this.

-6. Hand painted, dyed, or digitally printed fabric – Yes!
-We can pleat your fabric after it is dyed.
-However, if your fabric is not properly “fixed”, the colors will run and ruin our pleating molds.
+- Hand painted, dyed, or digitally printed fabric – If your fabric is not properly “fixed,” the colors will run and ruin our pleating molds.
 Therefore, we recommend either machine pleating, or certain sizes of pleating molds that are expressly reserved for these situations.
 Digitally printed fabrics are usually not printed on grain and this can lead to additional time and labor charges to ensure proper alignment and grain.

 - Non-continuous fabric - When we quote the yardage required for your project, it is based on a single continuous run of fabric.
 If you don’t have a continuous run of fabric you must inform us prior to sending in your order.
 If you send it to us with no prior notification, we will stop working on your order and contact you to make the necessary changes.
 This will delay your completion date and incur additional costs.
 For orders requiring 10+ yards of fabric, please send your fabric neatly rolled on an intact roll.
 Any breaks in the roll may create wrinkles in your fabric.